 - 6.1.
-The Internal Audit Plan 2020/21 contains a Fraud Risk Assessment and this is included in Appendix One.
+The Internal Audit Plan 2021/22 contains a Fraud Risk Assessment, and this is included in Appendix One.
 As outlined in 3.2 the consequences of the Covid 19 pandemic has presented new and emerging risks that means that fraud risks will continue to change and evolve throughout the year.
-The Fraud Plan will be regularly reviewed and if necessary updated to reflect this changing risk environment. - 6.2 The Head of Internal Audit, Risk and Insurance is an active member of the North West Chief Audit Executive's Counter Fraud Sub-Group and the CIPFA North West, Audit, Risk and Governance Group.
+The Fraud Plan will be regularly reviewed and if necessary updated to reflect this changing risk environment. - The Head of Internal Audit, Risk and Insurance is an active member of the North West Chief Audit Executive's Counter Fraud Sub-Group and the CIPFA North West, Audit, Risk and Governance Group.
 This demonstrates that the service is adding value on the subject of counter fraud on a regional basis. - 6.3 This report is supported by a CIFAS Fighting Fraud and Corruption Locally self-assessment (see Appendix 2).
 The objective of this is to outline the council's progress against laid down criteria and to put in place an action plan to mitigate any areas of improvement. - 6.4 The Head of Internal Audit, Risk and Insurance is currently looking at the provision of counter fraud services to the council.
-A number of options are being reviewed with the aim of achieving the following objectives: - Providing a counter fraud function that is able to carry out both reactive and proactive work to a high standard, including issuing sanctions and prosecuting, where relevant. - Providing service resilience not available with a single in-house member of staff. - Avoiding recurring future costs of recruitment and obtaining economies of scale around training and development. - Keeping up to speed with emerging topical fraud risks and maximizing opportunities for networking and data sharing with other local authorities and the wider public sector.
+A number of options are being reviewed with the aim of achieving the following objectives: - Providing a counter fraud function that is able to carry out both reactive and proactive work to a high standard, including issuing sanctions and prosecuting, where relevant. - Providing service resilience not available with a single in-house member of staff. - Avoiding recurring future costs of recruitment and obtaining economies of scale around training and development. - Keeping up to speed with emerging topical fraud risks and maximizing opportunities for networking and data sharing with other local authorities and the wider public sector. - 6.5 The Head of Internal Audit is currently in ongoing discussions with the Head of Internal Audit at Warrington/Salford Council with a view to procuring or buying in external fraud expertise and resource to supplement the overall coverage currently delivered at Stockport.
+The future aim is to buy in resources as and when required, for example, to support complex fraud investigations and deliver counter fraud services that may be referred from internal departments.